WGLab/biocluster/04 User account administration.md

 ## Standard procedure for adding a new user

 1. login by “su -”
-2. useradd -c “Kai Wang” -g “col” kaiwang
+2. useradd -c “Kai Wang” -g wanglab kaiwang
-3. rocks sync users
+3. passwd kaiwang
-4. passwd kaiwang
+4. rocks sync users
 5. log in, make sure that everything is fine

 the current gid and uid information for all users can be accessed in the `/etc/passwd` file.